 Software systems that focus on production, service or supply chain processes exert a significant amount of control over how businesses get work done.
 They define and manage the information needed to keep the business running, manage material, schedule production and organize fulfillment.
 Standard, off-the-shelf packages force everyone to be the same.
 Over the years we see this phenomenon erode competitive advantage and create significant costs just to adapt these systems to the way we really work.
 IT standards, theoretically designed to make system integration easy, don’t really work as advertised or turn out to be expensive extras — costing far more than the manual processes put in place to compensate for them.
 Time spent wrangling data and shuttling it from one system to another is time that could be spent winning customers and driving growth.

-Fraysen Systems is designed to allow organizations to create value through automating critical business process as they are really done.
-Our utilitarian mindset allows us to take the best of the systems you have in place and connect them like Lego® .
+Fraysen allows organizations to create value through automating critical business process as they are really done.
+Our utilitarian mindset allows us to take the best systems in place and connect them like never before.
 Fraysen has successfully implemented rule-based production planning, paperless job ticketing, one-click material transactions, and countless business process automation tasks for clients.
 Clients decide how they want their business processes to work, and what their team needs to be able to do to get the job done.
-We start with a careful analysis of existing processes and the people and systems surrounding them.
+We start with a careful analysis of existing processes, staff activities, and systems surrounding them.
 We collect and map data from multiple sources and then model both equipment and people in the processes for a full picture.
-This allows our clients to image the possibilities of how they uniquely create value for their customers while not being encumbered by what they think their IT systems can do.
+This allows clients to image the possibilities of how they uniquely create value for their customers while not being encumbered by what they think their system limitations are.

 Fraysen Systems Analysis